nicola/nicola.github.io/_posts/2015-09-08-decentralized-principles.md

 categories: Decentralized Web
 ---

-In this article I will briefly introduce the my three key aspect that a decentralized web I think should have.
+In this article I will briefly introduce three key aspect that the decentralized web should, in my opinion, have.

 1. Users are in __Control__ of their data
 2. __Interoperability__ across the services on the web and